RobertTate/dmcli/campaigns/README.md

 ```

-If formatted the same as shown above, the Initiative Tracker can use this configuration to add those players to the encounter automatically.
+If formatted the same as shown above, the Initiative Tracker can use this configuration to add those players to any encounter automatically.

+You also have the option to add this config file and add / remove players from a campaign from within DCMLI.

 ---